 Wedding Party Members Specific to Particular Religions

 - Jewish weddings traditionally include Chuppah Carriers.
 They hold the poles of the chuppah - a sacred wedding canopy which symbolizes the couple's new home.
-Traditionally, chuppah carriers are men, but may also be any four people the couple are close to.
+Traditionally, chuppah carriers are men, but may also be any four people the couple is close to.

 - In Muslim weddings, the groom's attendants are called the Hattabin

 - In some Christian weddings, young teenagers serve as Candle Lighters.
-They walk in the processional ahead of the mothers of the bride and groom, and light the candles at the altar.
+They walk in the processional ahead of the mothers of the bride and groom and light the candles at the altar.

 Traditional Roles of The Wedding Party

-- The wedding party helps the couple with various wedding planning tasks such as addressing invitations, running errands, craft projects and more.
+- The wedding party helps the couple with various wedding planning tasks such as addressing invitations, running errands, craft projects, and more.
 The couple may seek advice from their wedding party in order to help make important wedding decisions.